Riparian/Wetland Restoration and Fisheries Conservation

 WETLAND RESTORATION AND CREATION

 KWP is becoming increasingly involved in the restoration or creation of both traditional and diffuse source treatment wetlands.
-Wetlands can filter both natural and industrial sources of total managed daily loads (TMDL) and have been identified by the USFWS as a tool to improve water quality in Upper Klamath Lake and its tributaries specifically.
+Wetlands can filter both natural and industrial sources of total managed daily loads (TMDL) and have been identified by the USFWS as tool to improve water quality in Upper Klamath Lake and its tributaries specifically.

 Fisheries Conservation